GenAI Models Capture Urban Science but Oversimplify Complexity: Supplementary Information

-\subsection{Supplementary Note.
-Models Selection}
+\subsection{Supplementary Note 1.
+Models selection}

 For model selection, we evaluated top MEGA-Bench~\cite{chen2024} models and conducted experiments to validate their real-world stability and applicability.
 While some models excelled in mathematical reasoning and code generation, they proved unsuitable for urban science data generation due to shortcomings in output completeness, stability, and controllability.
-For example:

-\textbf{Doubao-Pro-128k: }The model produced incomplete outputs and failed to strictly follow the required prompt structure during experiments.
+For example: \begin{itemize} \item \textbf{Doubao-Pro-128k:} The model produced incomplete outputs and failed to strictly follow the required prompt structure during experiments. \item \textbf{Hunyuan-Large-LongContext:} The model produced incomplete outputs and exhibited high repetition across multiple runs, preventing diverse data generation.
+Additionally, it imposed usage frequency restrictions, impacting the reproducibility of batch experiments. \item \textbf{Qwen-Plus-Latest:} The model produced incomplete outputs and failed to generate the required content in full, leading to missing information and reducing its suitability for rigorous data validation tasks. \end{itemize} ChatGPT, Claude, Gemini, DeepSeek, and ChatGLM demonstrated superior data generation completeness, theoretical alignment, and experimental reproducibility.
+Future research may further explore ways to optimize the application of other models to better meet the demands of urban science studies.